Ergotropy Dynamics in a Dissipative Graphene Quantum Battery: Results

 Figure~\ref{fig:memory}(b) shows the ergotropy under Markovian and non-Markovian dissipation.
 In the Markovian case (black dashed), ergotropy rapidly decreases to values around $0.8$ before gradually recovering and stabilizing near $1.05$, reflecting irreversible coherence loss in a memoryless environment.
 The non-Markovian profiles exhibit a different behavior.
 For strong memory ($\beta = 0.1$), the system remains strongly coupled to the environment for an extended duration, and the initial backflow is insufficient to preserve useful work; consequently, the ergotropy steadily decays and saturates near $0.4$.
 For moderate memory strengths ($\beta = 0.5$ and $1.0$), however, the time-dependent decay rate retains significant value while still allowing for coherence revival.
 In these regimes, information backflow counteracts dissipation, enabling the ergotropy to stabilize at values ($1.15$--$1.30$) substantially higher than those achieved under Markovian evolution.
 These cases represent non-Markovian enhancement, as the environment's finite memory actively contributes to preserving coherence and supporting extractable work.

-We note that very large values of the memory parameter suppress the decay rate so rapidly that the system effectively allows the coherence generated during charging to remain largely preserved resulting in increased ergotropy (Appendix C).
+The observed behavior in ergotropy serves as an operational signature of non-Markovian dynamics, reflecting information backflow and partial preservation of coherence (Appendix C).
+In particular, moderate non-Markovian memory enhances long-time ergotropy retention compared to the Markovian case, demonstrating the beneficial role of environmental correlations in preserving extractable work.

+In summary, For comparison between Markovian and non-Markovian dynamics, we analyze the maximum ergotropy and long-time retention as measures of extractable work.
+The results show that non-Markovian memory effects enhance work preservation and improve long-time quantum battery performance.